 Church Community Outreach Services, located in nearby Kennebunk Maine has several programs that can assist residents in York County.
 For example, they offer the Kennebunk Community Food Pantry and a heating bill assistance program.

-Another program that is offered is the School Snack Program, which will offer children in need attending area schools with healthy snacks, lunches, and other aid.
+- Another resources that is offered is the School Snack Program, which will offer children in need attending area schools with healthy snacks, lunches, and other aid.
 The Special Needs Program will also works with school nurses and local social workers to provide help to families and their children with unique problems or health care needs.

 York County Shelter Programs, Inc. offers case management and counseling.
 However, if it is determined that someone is qualified for financial help, then they may qualify for Homelessness Prevention and Rapid Re-Housing.
-This is a program that provides rental payments, security deposit help, heating and utility bill payments, storage fees, moving expenses, and assistance for moving costs.
-The cost associated with obtaining a new apartment may also be included in the financial aid provided.
+This is a program that provides rental payments, security deposit help, or emergency heating and utility bill payment help for low-income families.

-The Salvation Army has locations around York County.
-They provide residents with emergency food, clothing, funds for paying heating bill and fuel oil, rent help and utility bill assistance, noontime meals; programs for youth and adults are also available.
+There are also free back to school supplies, Christmas toys, and other holiday help, including for kids in York County ME from Angel Tree.
 Social workers from the agency, which has locations across the county including in Alfred, can also help people gain self-sufficiency through employment and financial literacy.
-Call 934-4381, or more on Salvation Army York County assistance programs.
+Call 207-934-4381, or more on Salvation Army York County assistance programs.

-If your utilities are not included in rent, the housing program may pay a larger portion of the rent to free up money for the tenant to pay heating and utility bills.
-2 South Street, Biddeford, Maine 04005, call 282-6537.
-A second office is at 114 Emery Street in Sanford, Maine 04073.
-Phone number (207) 324-2178
+If your utilities are not included in rent, the housing program may pay a larger portion of the housing costs to free up money for the tenant to pay heating and utility bills.
+One location is at 2 South Street, Biddeford, Maine 04005, call 282-6537.
+A second office is at 17 School St, Sanford, ME 04073.
+Phone number (207) 324-6747 or (207) 324-2178

 Acton Ecumenical Food Pantry gives out free food once a month.
 636-3768

 Food for Life/St. Stephen's Episcopal Church - Food box once a month per local household.
-247-6458
+207-247-6458